 This topic explains the concept and specifics of the Tree model of web test objects.
-For the general principles of web object identification, see About Web Object Identification and Object Models.
+For the general principles of web object identification, see Understanding Web Object Identification and Object Models.

 The Tree model represents web page objects in a tree-like structure that reflects the nesting of HTML elements in the page markup.
 For example, suppose a web page contains a table with an input field.
 In the Tree model, it is represented as a

 Table object that has a child

 The Tree model is recommended for web testing and is used by default in all new TestComplete projects.
 Other models are obsolete and are supported for backward compatibility only.
 We do not recommend that you use them.

 In the object hierarchy that TestComplete generates for your tested web page or web application — you can view it in the tree section of the Object Browser — each web element has a name that is formed according to the following rules:

 ObjectType takes one of the values listed in the Object Types Used in the Tree Model topic.
 They are not the same as the tag names.
 For example, the